Dynamics of Cosmic Superstrings and the Overshoot Problem: Introduction

 Recently, the powerful techniques of dynamical systems have been exploited to explore in detail the cosmological evolution of systems involving rolling scalars, cosmic superstrings and additional background fluids.
 Previous studies discovered that, during kination, the physical size of loops of fundamental strings (hereafter referred to as F-strings) \cite{Conlon:2024uob} and effective strings arising from D3- and NS5-branes wrapped around fibration cycles \cite{Brunelli:2025ems} can grow faster than the scale factor and form a cosmic superstring network.
 Interestingly, this growth can occur for F-strings also for scaling fixed points in the presence of a background fluid with an appropriate equation of state parameter \cite{Brunelli:2025ems}.
 Moreover, ref. \cite{SanchezGonzalez:2025uco} took into account the energy density in cosmic string loops and revealed, among other things, the existence of a new attractor fixed point (a loop tracker) where the energy density of the universe is dominated by the cosmic superstrings.

 In this paper we extend the analysis of these cosmological systems considering the whole potential of the rolling volume modulus of type IIB LVS scenarios \cite{Balasubramanian:2005zx, Cicoli:2008va}, which includes both an early-time runaway and a late-time minimum with a barrier against decompactification.
-We find that, without enougth radiation, a model with F-strings would face an overshoot problem.
+We find that, without enough radiation, a model with F-strings would face an overshoot problem.
 On the other hand, as soon as an initial population of effective strings arising from NS5-branes wrapped around 4-cycles is present, the overshoot problem is avoided, even in the absence of radiation.
 Moreover, the cosmic superstrings constitute around $97\%$ of the total energy density in the loop tracker fixed point that precedes the final evolution of the field towards the minimum of its potential where the energy density of cosmic superstrings can be as high as about $50\%$.
 Such large values of energy densities imply the potential generation of a detectable gravitational wave (GW) signal at high frequencies from the decay of cosmic superstrings in the early universe.
+The GW spectrum is expected to be peaked in the GHz regime and be diluted by the subsequent epoch of matter domination caused by the oscillations of the modulus around the minimum of its potential \cite{Conlon:2025mqt}.\footnote{In string cosmology, there are several mechanisms for producing GWs, such as primordial tensor modes during inflation or secondary GWs sourced by large curvature or isocurvature perturbations; however, these typically lie at much lower frequencies.}